 We have complied with the requirements of Subchapter M of the Code and expect to be subject to tax as a RIC.
 As a result, we account for income taxes using the asset liability method prescribed by ASC 740, Income Taxes.
 Under this method, income taxes are provided for amounts currently payable and for amounts deferred as tax assets and liabilities based on differences between the financial statement carrying amounts and the tax basis of existing assets and liabilities.
 Based upon PennantPark Floating Rate Capital Ltd.'s qualification and election to be subject to tax as a RIC, we do not anticipate paying any material level of federal income taxes in the future.
-Although we are not subject to tax as a RIC, we have elected to retain a portion of our calendar year income and pay an excise tax of less than \$0.1 million for the three months ended December 31, 2012.
+Although we are not subject to tax as a RIC, we have elected to retain a portion of our calendar year income and accrue an excise tax of \$0.1 million and less than \$0.1 million for the six months ended March 31, 2013 and 2012, respectively.